Attorney Andrew Skinner

 Learning how to be a leader has long been part of Andrew’s life.
 It started with Andrew being the student government president in high school, continued with ROTC in college, and intensified during his over twenty years of military service.
 Wanting to share the leadership skills and lessons he has learned throughout his life, Andrew founded Leadership Jefferson, a program of the Jefferson County Chamber of Commerce.
 Andrew spends innumerable hours every year guiding approximately 20 current or future leaders through a ten-month-long course.
 Leadership Jefferson covers how Jefferson County operates and also various leadership skills.
 Creating and running Leadership Jefferson has provided him with insight into the workings and character of this community.

-Andrew is married to Kathy Kuhler Skinner, who was elected in 2014 to the Jefferson County Board of Education.
+Andrew is married to Kathy Kuhler Skinner, who was elected in 2014 and 2018 to the Jefferson County Board of Education.
 They have four children.
-For eight years, Kathy was the owner of Skipper’s Downtown Dips and Deli, a local business that offered farm-fresh ice cream, pizza, sandwiches, and salads.
 Kathy is also a Board member of Discover Downtown Charles Town, an organization dedicated to improving economic opportunities and conditions in the historic downtown of Charles Town.
 Andrew is a member of the American Association for Justice and the West Virginia Association for Justice.
-In addition to his job as a lawyer and community activist, Andrew serves as a youth soccer coach.